gaunab/spacestatus/README.md

 Spacestatus
 ===========

 This program returns the current state of your hackerspace by using the [space.api](http://spaceapi.net).
+It is meant to be included into

 Usage
 -----